Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Blue Jays

 - Gurriel is hitting .263 with 21 doubles, two triples, 15 home runs and 21 walks.

-- He has scored in 35.4% of his games this year, with more than one run scored in 8.9%.
+- He has scored in 28 of 80 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.